 There were so many things I loved about this book.

 I learned more about my friend.
 I also discovered her genuine connection with this man she’d never met before.
-She discovered so much about herself by reading and studying his work, journals, and visiting the Abbey in Kentucky, where he spent most of his life.
+She discovered so much about herself by reading and studying his work and journals and visiting the Abbey in Kentucky, where he spent most of his life.

 Her brilliant and incredibly insightful perspective and raw, honest sharing of her inner thoughts truly bring this book to life.
 It’s not merely about Thomas and his beliefs.
 It’s about her own and her experiential journey.